cheungbx/sonoff_homekit_sw_sensors/README.md

 }

-#JSON for DIY ESP8266 with Btn on 2, relay on 0 DHT22 on 3
+#JSON for DIY ESP8266 with Btn on GPIO 2, relay on GPIO 0 DHT22 on GPIO 3

 {
   "c": {
     "b": [